 Who’s To Blame?

-The plastics industry has launched major and influential campaigns against endeavours to reduce or ban plastic bag use across the U.S. The American Chemistry Council (ACC) is a representative body for a large group of companies including ExxonMobil, Chevron, Dow Chemical, and Shell.
+The plastics industry has launched major and influential campaigns against endeavors to reduce or ban plastic bag use across the U.S. The American Chemistry Council (ACC) is a representative body for a large group of companies including ExxonMobil, Chevron, Dow Chemical, and Shell.
 The ACC works hard to protect the plastic industry’s market share and profits, spending $8 million on lobbying alone last year.
-They argue strongly in favour of single-use plastic bags, with various advertising campaigns airing across on televisions the U.S., they have attempted to sue individuals campaigning for plastic bag bans, and they even claim that paper bags cause more environmental problems than plastic.
+They argue strongly in favor of single-use plastic bags, with various advertising campaigns airing across on televisions in the U.S., they have attempted to sue individuals campaigning for plastic bag bans, and they even claim that paper bags cause more environmental problems than plastic.

-The ACC has set up campaigns such as ‘Save the Plastic Bag’ and ‘progressive Bag Affiliates’, and their Plastic Bags Lobby has a significant influence in political decisions.
-They have successfully prevented fees on plastic bags from being introduced across America, for example in in Seattle where they launched a huge signature campaign resulting in 47% of Seattleites voting for the fee on bags, and 53% voting against it.
+The ACC has set up campaigns such as ‘Save the Plastic Bag’ and ‘progressive Bag Affiliates’, and their Plastic Bags Lobby has a significant influence on political decisions.
+They have successfully prevented fees on plastic bags from being introduced across America, for example in Seattle where they launched a huge signature campaign resulting in 47% of Seattleites voting for the fee on bags, and 53% voting against it.
 The ACC spent $1.4 million funding a campaign in Seattle to ‘educate’ people about the supposed ethics of plastic bags, claiming, amongst other things, that they create jobs and are widely and easily recycled.
 Lawmakers in California also rejected a people-led statewide ban across the state due to heavy lobbying initiatives and advertising campaigns in favor of plastic bags.

 Speaking about the ACC, the Editor of The Plastic Free Times Amy Westervelt, states that ‘They will stop at nothing to suppress or discredit science that clearly links chemicals in plastic to negative impacts on human, animal and environmental health.’